Board of Trustees

 Since its inception in 2011, the Center for Cyber Safety and Education, has grown to a network of thousands of volunteers with a global reach throughout Europe, Africa, Asia, Latin America and North America.
 The Center has been impacting communities worldwide through its multiple programs to ensure that every person in every community has the opportunity to learn how to keep themselves safe while enjoying the benefits of being globally connected.
 The Center Trustees have a fiduciary responsibility to ensure that the educational, research and scholarship programs are available throughout the 160 countries in which (ISC)² members maintain a presence.
 The Center is based in the U.S. as a 501(c)(3) charitable trust and its Trustees are entrusted to grow the global scope of the Center’s mission.

-Daniel Diniz is currently responsible for Information Security Management for OPTUM International, an international healthcare technology subsidiary of UnitedHealth Group, the largest healthcare group in the United States.
-OPTUM is now one of the biggest technology providers for the healthcare market providing solutions and improvements in population health management, care delivery and in the clinical and operating elements of the system.
-Daniel’s responsibilities include all aspects of Information Security Management, Information Risk Management and Incident Management disciplines.
-With 19 years of experience in IT and the last 16 years focused on Information Security and disciplines of internal control, Daniel has worked for Sao Paulo State Government’s tax agency and in some of the largest national and multinational companies in industries such as telecom, internet providers, IT professional services, travel, civil engineering and financial services.
-Daniel is CISSP certified since 2008 and also ITIL-F certified.
+Daniel Diniz is currently responsible for Information Security & Privacy Management at a Fortune 500 Company in the Healthcare Market.
+Daniel’s responsibilities include all aspects of Information Security Management, Privacy, Information Risk Management and Incident Management disciplines.
+With 20 years of experience in IT and the last 17 years focused on Information Security and disciplines of internal control, Daniel has worked for Sao Paulo State Government’s tax agency and in some of the largest national and multinational companies in industries such as telecom, internet providers, IT professional services, travel, civil engineering and financial services.
+Daniel is CISSP certified since 2008 and IRCA ISO 27.001 Lead Auditor certified.
 He holds a Bachelor’s degree in Information Systems and an MBA in Information Security Management from University of Sao Paulo (USP).
-He has served on the (ISC)² Latin American Advisory Board (LAAB) since its creation in 2011 and as the Lead Volunteer in 2012 for Safe and Secure Online Program aiming to bring the initiative to Brazilian Schools.
-He also served at the (ISC)² Foundation Committee in 2012.
+He’s a member of (ISC)² Latin American Advisory Council (LAAC) since its creation in 2011 and has served as the Brazil Lead Volunteer in 2012 for Safe and Secure Online Program aiming to bring the initiative to Brazilian Schools.
+He served at the (ISC)² Foundation Committee in 2012 and now serves at the Center for Cyber Safety and Education Board Trustees since 2016.

 Allison Miller has more than 15 years of experience across the business and technology aspects of information security, with technical expertise in platform security, risk management, and fraud prevention.
 She currently works in product management at Google, mitigating risks to the Google Ads platform.
 Previously, Miller was the Chief Operations Officer/Head of Business Operations for Electronic Arts’ digital platform including payment operations and the risk/anti-fraud teams.
 Prior to that, Ms. Miller was Chief Security Officer and Head of Risk Management for the social network Tagged.com; led PayPal’s Account Risk & Security team; and was Director of Product/Technology Risk at Visa International.
 Ms. Miller is a proven innovator and thought-leader in the security industry, and regularly presents research on risk analytics, cybersecurity, and economics to both industry and government audiences.
 She is known for her expertise in designing, implementing, and optimizing performance on real-time risk prevention and detection systems running at internet-scale.
 She has presented internationally at events including the ITWeb Security Summit, Black Hat Briefings, SOURCE Conferences, Nordic Security Conference, BruCon, USENIX/Metricon, SIRAcon, BayThreat and RSA.
 Ms. Miller is currently President of the Society of Information Risk Analysts (SIRA).